MythicAgents/hydra/README.md

       container_name: hydra
     environment: {}
     inputs:
-      filename: testing.py
+      custom_filename: testing.py
-      function: some_name
+      custom_function: some_name
 ```

-You will want to specify the `container_name` as `hydra`, then your `filename` refers to the python file where your custom function lives and `function` is the name of your function.
+You will want to specify the `container_name` as `hydra`, then your `custom_filename` refers to the python file where your custom function lives and `custom_function` is the name of your function.

 ### Response Intercept